waldenlight/omen-weather-app/README.md

 I do plan on adding more to this project overtime such as...
 1. Responsive styles
+2. More weather icons (perhaps even dynamic ones)
-2. More displayed data
+3. More displayed data
-3. More functionality that differentiates this app from other weather apps
+4. More functionality that differentiates this app from other weather apps